 From Kastanienallee to the ufaFabrik

 In 2001 the new owners suddenly knocked on the door.
 Amazed as they were, they were not unfriendly when they said to us: “Hello, we’re the new building owners.
 Who are you?”
 It quickly became clear that the Jazzschule Berlin needed a new home.
 At first it was relocated to the ground floor of a building full of musicians in Choriner Strasse.
 The ensemble rooms were located elsewhere, for a time in a school at Arkonaplatz.
 Five years later came our next move.
 In 2006 the Jazzschule relocated its quarters to the top two floors of a gherkin factory, in a street by the name of Am Tempelhofer Berg in Kreuzberg.
 Finally all branches of the school – ensembles, vocal groups, improvisation courses and offices – were once again under one roof.
-In 2011 the building unfortunately changed owners and the Jazzschule had to divide itself up again.
-The bands now rehearse at Marheinekeplatz in Kreuzberg and the vocal and improvisation courses take place at the ufaFabrik in Tempelhof.
+In 2011 the building unfortunately changed owners and the Jazzschule had to move again, to the ufaFabrik in Tempelhof.

 It’s the feeling that counts